andres-erbsen/dename-writeup/dename.md

 ## What we achieve

 **Correctness**: The state where no names assigned is correct.
-A state that is reached from a correct state by a valid transfer or expiration of a name is also correct.
+A state that is reached from a correct state by including a valid transfer or expiration of a name is also correct.
 A name can be transfered on the consensus of the new owner and the previous owner (if present), represented by a tuple (name, new identity) digitally signed by both of them.
 A name expires (is assigned to point to nobody) if it has not been transferred in some globally fixed number of consequtive rounds.
-Transferring names to yourself is allowed.
+Transferring names to oneself is allowed.

 If a client accepts a name-key mapping as correct, it either is correct or *all* servers the client relies on are faulty.
 As anybody is welcome to run a verification server, we think the latter is easily avoidable.

+**Freshness**: Correctness is independent of wall clock time, but usually clients need to access the latest correct state, not just any one.
+Clients that have access to accurate clocks can be assured that either the state they see is one of the two most recent ones or *all* servers they rely on for freshness are faulty.

+**Resilience**: Names can be correctly resolved to identities as long as a copy of the mapping is available.
+Names can be transferred or expire only when all introduction servers are functioning properly.
+Furthermore, clients that require additional verifiers to have vetted the name mapping also need these servers to be up.

-**Fairness**: We cannot force the servers to treats clients equally, but we can hold them accountable.
+**Fairness**: We cannot force the servers to treat clients equally, but we can hold them accountable.
 Specifically, if a server accepts a name transfer request from a client, either this request gets processed or the client has proof of the server's dishonest behavior.
 If a server does not accept a name transfer